bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 Gives different examples, specifcally with drag force and how it applies to all nodes at equal pressure.

 Physical systems such as 8-link system, 10-link system, and tensegrity structure are used to visualize the physical systems and models that are already trained.

+The code below refers to two functions, the loadfile and savefile.
+The loadfile function reads data from a specificed file, whereas the savefile function saves that date with the metadata for the file.

+The primary function of this code is to effectively story and host data for the molecular dynamics trajectory data which is currently in file format, hence the need for these functions which can read the files.

+These functions are very effective at visulizing the molecular dynamics of the systems and simulations especially in Ovito which is what the file format is in.
+The functions help show information about how many particles, positions, forces, and velocities are present in the system.

 ```python